pixelscript/haystack.js/README.md

 ### Round 2

-`haystack.txt` can be loaded in as a file.
+`haystack.txt` has to be loaded in as a file.

 #### Methods